AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/loops-examples.md

 ![Trivial goal](https://zestedesavoir.com:443/media/galleries/2584/eda30413-2d95-4d0a-ab5c-f36a356ad516.png)

-We note that this property, while quite complex, is proved easily proved by Qed.
+We note that this property, while quite complex, is proved easily by Qed.
 If we look at the parts of the programs on which the proof relies, we can see that the instruction `i = 0` is highlighted and this is, indeed, the last instruction executed on `i` before we start the loop.
-And consequently if we replace the value of `i` by 0 inside the formula of the invariant, we get:
+And consequently, if we replace the value of `i` by 0 inside the formula of the invariant, we get:

 " For all j, greater or equal to 0 and strictly lower than 0 ", this part of the